 About the Course

-The Tinkering Fundamentals course will offer educators and enthusiasts an opportunity to develop a practice of tinkering and making.
+The Tinkering Fundamentals course offers educators and enthusiasts an opportunity to develop a practice of tinkering and making.
 We see tinkering as a serious endeavor--one that is generalizable across content and especially good at interweaving disciplines in a way that leads to complex projects and individualized learning opportunities.

 Tinkering has recently been introduced into the educational field as a potential driver of creativity, excitement, and innovation in science learning.
 It is seen by many as an effective means to engage in exploring STEM concepts, practices and phenomena.
 For over a decade, the Exploratorium has been developing science-rich tinkering activities.
 Working with learning scientists, we have identified a set of design principles and indicators of learning that can help you to integrate tinkering activities into your elementary and middle school science programs.